Although Android is the most popular smartphone or tablet operating system, it is the least useful and an inferior experience to iOS or Windows.

 Only Apple makes iOS devices.
 You can’t buy them from a third-party.
 There are no jarring glitches where one company’s responsibility stops and another’s starts.
 The company gets to control every step from the moment you open the product box.

 The hardware and software are tightly coupled and the experience is seamless and fully integrated.
 Apple kit is often physically beautiful, the beauty isn’t just skin deep it goes all the way through.

 Although Microsoft licences its software, the company is the main hardware maker for Windows-based tablets.
-It has yet to complete acquisition of parts of Nokia’s business.
-When it does, Microsoft be the main Windows Phone hardware company too.
+It has yet to complete the acquisition of parts of Nokia’s business.
+When it does, Microsoft will the main Windows Phone hardware company too.

 Windows-based phones and tablets are almost as tightly controlled as Apple’s devices.
 Microsoft has strict design guidelines leaving little room for the kind of innovation that can jar.
 The result is another fully integrated and, mainly, seamless experience.

 This is not just about hardware integrating with the operating system.
 Apple and Microsoft offer integrated productivity apps and cloud services – each has a complete technology stack.
 Sure, neither is perfect, but they are consistent and coherent.

 Nothing in the Android world equals any of this.
 Samsun the is most popular maker of Android hardware.
 It speaks volumes that the company choose to hide Android behind its own software overlay.
 So does HTC and Sony.

 You can buy Google branded phones with vanilla Android versions – these are better integrated and smooth than the phones with overlays.
 Yet, overall, Android is not as tightly integrated.
 This leads to an inconsistent user experience.